All Episodes

 That's the last thing in the world.

-And That's how she talks.
+And that's how she talks.

-That's that's how Anna Winter speaks, yes.
+That's how Anna Winter speaks, yes.

-But fifteen buc is the minimum.
+But $15 is the minimum.

 But you're just putting yourself on a mailing list.